Gilligan: Personality

 Gilligan is occasionally the exception to the rescue ruination, though.
 In the episode "The Big Gold Strike", which involves both the finding of the S.S.
 Minnow's life raft and repairing of it, along with the discovery of gold on the island, the Professor warns the castaways to not bring gold on the raft due to weight concerns, but every castaway brings a personal item with them to smuggle gold, with an alternate excuse as to why (including the Professor and the Skipper), causing the raft to sink in the lagoon and for them to lose both the raft and gold.
-However, after they all confess to bringing a bag of gold on the raft, they all turn and look at Gilligan, who realizes he is the only one who actually obeyed the Professor's warning, causing him to laugh and say, "That's a switch.
+After they all confess to bringing a bag of gold on the raft, they all turn and look at Gilligan, who realizes he is the only one who actually obeyed the Professor's warning, causing him to laugh and say, "That's a switch.
 Usually, I'm the one left holding the bag."

 Ultimately, Gilligan's ineptitude ends up rescuing the castaways.
-In the 1978 film Rescue from Gilligan's Island the group escapes certain death when a tsunami hits the island, by merging their huts into a makeshift boat.
+In the 1978 film Rescue from Gilligan's Island the group escapes certain death when a tsunami hits the island by merging their huts into a makeshift boat.
 They are now off the island, but still adrift on the high seas.
-Gilligan lights a fire, which is immediately extinguished and he is scolded by the other castaways for such a harebrained activity.
+Gilligan lights a fire which is immediately extinguished and he is scolded by the other castaways for such a harebrained activity.
 A US Coast Guard helicopter notices the smoke plume and investigates, positively identifying the lost castaways from the SS Minnow and remarks that the using a fire to signal was smart thinking, else they would have remained lost at sea and unnoticed.

 In the Season 2 episode "Nyet, Nyet -- Not Yet" a pair of Soviet cosmonauts encounter the castaways, and make the following observation of Gilligan's intelligence:

 Cultural impact

-Today, Gilligan is widely recognized as an American popular culture icon; he ranked at 122nd place in the July 2003 list of 200 Greatest Pop Culture Icons compiled by VH-1 and People.
+Today, Gilligan is widely recognized as an American popular culture icon; he ranked at 122nd place in the July 2003 list of 200 Greatest Pop Culture Icons compiled by VH-1 and People magazine.